Mathbiomed/Feedme/README.md

 is used when L=3, M=8, n_A=4, and n_C=7 (and n_B=1).

 Reference:
-Jae Kyoung Kim & Eduardo Sontag, Reduction of Multiscale Stochastic Biochemical Reaction Networks using Exact Moment Derivation, PLoS Computational Biology (2017) (In Press)
+Jae Kyoung Kim & Eduardo Sontag, Reduction of Multiscale Stochastic Biochemical Reaction Networks using Exact Moment Derivation, PLoS Computational Biology (2017)